History of the Romani people: Pre-war organization

-In 1879, a national meeting of Romanies was held in the Hungarian town of Kisfalu (now Pordašinci, Slovenia).
-Romanies in Bulgaria held a conference in 1919, in an attempt to demand that they be given the right to vote, and a Romani journal, Istiqbal ("future"), was founded in 1923.
+In 1879, a national meeting of Romanis was held in the Hungarian town of Kisfalu (now Pordašinci, Slovenia).
+Romanis in Bulgaria held a conference in 1919, in an attempt to demand that they be given the right to vote, and a Romani journal, Istiqbal ("future"), was founded in 1923.

 In the Soviet Union, the All-Russian Union of Gypsies was organized in 1925 and a journal, Romani Zorya ("Romani dawn"), was published two years later.
 The Romengiro Lav ("Romani word") writer's circle encouraged works by authors like Nikolay Aleksandrovich Pankov and Nina Dudarova.

 A General Association of the Gypsies of Romania was established in 1933 with the holding of a national conference and the publication of two journals, Neamul Țiganesc ("Gypsy nation") and Timpul "time").
 An "international" conference was organized in Bucharest the following year.

 In Yugoslavia, the publication of the Romani journal Romano Lil was started in 1935.

 Porajmos

-During World War II and the Holocaust, the Nazis murdered 220,000 to 500,000 Romanies in a genocide referred to as the Porajmos.
+During World War II and the Holocaust, the Nazis murdered 220,000 to 500,000 Romanis in a genocide referred to as the Porajmos.
 Like the Jews, they were segregated and forced to move into ghettos before they were sent to concentration or extermination camps.
 They were frequently killed on sight by the Einsatzgruppen, especially on the Eastern Front.
-25% of European Roma died in the genocide.
+According to Donald Kenrick and Grattan Puxon, betwen 25 and 50% of European Roma are estimated to have died in the genocide.
+Some populations in the Balkans were annihilated entirely.